 Superiority in acousto-electrical manufacturing

-Vermona’s ’14 Analogsynthesizer stands in a tradition going back 350 years to the days when Vogtland was a global player in musical instrument making.
+Vermona’s ’14 Analogsynthesizer stands in a tradition going back 350 years to the days when Vogtland (at the border to the Czech Republic) was a global player in musical instrument making.
 Going from bowed string instruments to plucked instruments and all kinds of wind instruments, Vogtland has recently (meaning the 70s) arrived in the field of musical electronics.

 Take the superb craftsmanship inherent in the beautiful parcel itself when the Vermona ’14 is delivered at your doorstep.
 The package includes not only the synth and its power cord, but also a really well-written user’s manual in German and English (linen-bound), …

-This synthesizer is very well made, a real instrument in the good tradition of hand-made instrument making, a rarity these days.
+This synthesizer is very well made, a solid and real instrument in the good tradition of hand-made instrument making, a rarity these days.

 Short and to the point.
 The ’14 Analogsynthesizer features: